Flex-project-team/ComBS/README.md

 ### Technologies and Technical Challenges

 This app will be built primarily using React Native and vanilla JavaScript.
 In addition to `package.json`, there will be the following scripts:

 The technical challenges of this project will be:

-- Determining the implementation of drag and drop for figures and bubbles on to the canvas
+- Determining the implementation of drag and drop for figures and bubbles on to the canvas.
-- Determining the implementation of slider listing figures and bubbles
+- Determining the implementation of slider listing figures and bubbles.
-- Identifying ways to incorporate text input inside speech and thought bubbles
+- Identifying ways to incorporate text input inside speech and thought bubbles.
+- Storing a user's creations in internal storage.

 ### Group Members and Work Breakdown